dimitri-nicolo/calico/master/getting-started/kubernetes/installation/hosted/essentials/index.md

   - url: 'http://calico-alertmanager-webhook:30501/'
 ```

-To view the any json output printed examine the logs of the webhook pod.
+To view the JSON output printed, examine the logs of the webhook pod.

-### Modifying existing manifest to install Essentials
+### Modifying an existing manifest to install Essentials

 Edit the manifest that deploys calico/node and update the following:
   - Update the _DaemonSet_ template `image` to point to the new Calico image.